lucky7xz/drako/README.md

 ## 👢 Bootstrap & 🧶 The Weaver

 **The Bootstrap:** On first run, `drako` creates:
-- `config.toml`: Global settings (Keys, Security).
+- `config.toml`: Global settings (Input Keys, Global Theme).
-- `core.profile.toml`: The default command profile.
+- `core.profile.toml`: The default command profile (Process Monitor, System Info, etc.)

 **NOTE:** Bootstrapping only occurs if files are missing, and it never overwrites existing profiles.
 To clean-up, use `drako purge --interactive` or `drako purge --destroyeverything` (backup your work first).